-Increasing body heat is a limiting factor during exercise and it is well established that exercise is prematurely terminated in the heat.”
+According to Medicine and Science in Sports and Exercise Journal, “increasing body heat is a limiting factor during exercise and it is well established that exercise is prematurely terminated in the heat.”

 - Increased overall fatigue and tiredness